-It is important to maintain the gaskets in good condition.
-After a year or more of use, the door gaskets will compress and become hard, which may allow air to leak past it.
-You can test the condition of the door gaskets by closing and latching the door on a strip of paper.
+It is important to maintain the gasket in good condition.
+After a year or more of use, the door gasket will compress and become hard, which may allow air to leak past it.
+You can test the condition of the door gasket by closing and latching the door on a strip of paper.
 Test all around the door.
-If the paper slips out easily anywhere, it is time to replace the gaskets.
+If the paper slips out easily anywhere, it is time to replace the gasket.

-Use the correct replacement gasket that you can purchase from your retailer (see table below).
+Use the correct replacement gasket that you can purchase from your retailer.
 The diameter and density of the gasket is important to getting a good seal.

-Place the doors face-down on something soft like a cushion of rags or piece of carpet.
-Remove the old gaskets from the door by pulling and prying it out with a screwdriver.
+Place the door face-down on something soft like a cushion of rags or piece of carpet.
+Remove the old gasket from the door by pulling and prying it out with an old screw driver.
 Then use the screwdriver to scrape the old gasket adhesive from the door.
-Now run a 1/4" (6 mm) bead of high temperature silicone in the door frame gasket groove of the door gasket.
-Starting from the middle of the door, top or bottom, press the gasket (A) into the groove.
+Now run a 1/4" (6 mm) bead of high temperature silicone in the door gasket groove.
+Starting from the middle of the hinge side, press the gasket into the groove.
 Do not stretch the gasket as you place it.
 Leave the gasket about 1/2" long when you cut it and press the end into the groove.
 Tuck any loose fibres under the gasket and into the silicone.
-Repeat for other door.
-Make sure when closing doors that the cords overlap each other slightly to ensure a good seal.
-Close the door and do not use the fireplace for 24 hours until silicone dries.
+Close the door and do not use the fireplace for 24 hours.